-Why it's important: % of Contacts Resolved in Chat is a measure of the overall competency of the chat channel, and is a proxy for Total Price of Ownership (TCO).
-A high % of Contacts Resolved in Chat helps to minimize TCO because each contact that is initiated and resolved in the chat channel avoids failover to a higher-Price voice contact.
-Service Desks can improve their % of Contacts Resolved in Chat through training, and through investments in key technologies such as proactive chat pop-ups.
+Why it's important: % of Contacts Resolved in Chat is a measure of the overall competency of the chat channel, and is a proxy for Total Cost of Ownership (TCO).
+A high % of Contacts Resolved in Chat helps to minimize TCO because each contact that is initiated and resolved in the chat channel avoids failover to a higher-cost voice contact.
+Enterprise Service Desks can improve their % of Contacts Resolved in Chat through training, and through investments in key technologies such as proactive chat pop-ups.